 Mogadishu residents left in the dark amid price hikes from private electricity companies that many cannot afford.

-“So far we have confirmed that 16 people, mostly civilians, died and 55 others were injured,” Major Nur Mohamed, a police officer, told Reuters news agency on Thursday.
+“So far we have confirmed 16 people, mostly civilians, died and 55 others were injured,” Major Nur Mohamed, a police officer, told Reuters news agency on Thursday.

 Sources earlier told Al Jazeera that at least three fighters were involved in the attack.

-The attack happened shortly before the arrival of Turkish President Recep Tayyip Erdogan in Mogadishu.
+Wednesday’s attack happened shortly before the arrival of Turkish President Recep Tayyip Erdogan in Mogadishu.

 Al Jazeera’s Mohammed Adow, reporting from Nairobi in neighbouring Kenya, said the Ambassador Hotel is located along the road that Erdogan “was supposed to take from the airport to the presidential palace”.

-In January, an attack on a beach-front restaurant killed at least 17 people.
+In January, an attack on a beachfront restaurant killed at least 17 people.

 Al-Shabab was pushed out of Mogadishu by the African Union peacekeeping force AMISOM in 2011.